1) QUESTION: Did the Maya have wars?

 11) QUESTION: Did the Maya crawl around in the tunnels inside the pyramids?

-ANSWER: No, the tunnels inside the pyramids were dug by modern archaeologists so they can learn about the history of the buildings by studying the layers of buildings that are found below the outermost layer.
+ANSWER: No, the tunnels inside the pyramids were dug by modern archaeologists in order to learn about the history of the buildings by studying the stacked layers of them.
 You can now enter one of these tunnels and see the temple called Rosalila.

 12) QUESTION: Did the trees grow out of the buildings while the Maya were here, too?

 ANSWER: No. The Maya did have fruit orchards and they planted trees around the city, but the trees you see today coming out from the walls and temples have grown since the ancient Maya abandoned the site in the 800s.